What is Education Services in Tech?

 What is education services?
 It sounds like a trick question, but is it?
-The role and nature of education services (ES) organizations has been morphing over the past few years.
+The role and nature of Education Services organizations has been morphing over the past few years.
 However, one consistent element is that education services, or whatever name your company gives to a similar organization, is responsible for customer-facing training.
-Additionally, 82% of ES functions train channel partners and 75% provide technical training for internal employees, most commonly Sales, Pre-Sales, and Professional Services personnel.
+Additionally, 82% of Education Services functions train channel partners and 75% provide technical training for internal employees, most commonly Sales, Pre-Sales, and Professional Services personnel.

-While this describes the common audiences that ES organizations serve, it doesn’t answer the question, which really boils down to the charter of education services.
+While this describes the common audiences that Education Services organizations serve, it doesn’t answer the question, which really boils down to the charter of education services.
 Is it adoption?
 Is it enablement?
 Is it revenue?
 Is it customer success?
-While there are many things an ES organization can be, I’d venture to say that it is in fact all of these things, which is probably why many education organizations are going through an identity crisis.
+While there are many things an Education Services organization can be, I’d venture to say that it is in fact all of these things, which is probably why many education organizations are going through an identity crisis.

 So, what has caused these changes over the years?
 In a word, XaaS.
 I guess that’s really a letter and three words: x-as-a-service (XaaS).
 So, in the context of XaaS, let’s answer the question, “What is education services?”

 Yes.
 Without a doubt, education is about driving product adoption, and truly is the reason an education organization should exist.
 Customers buy products for a reason, and getting them to use those products is paramount.
 Education is a lynch pin in driving product usage (adoption).
 A TSIA Quick Poll Survey, conducted in late 2016, in which almost 2,800 learners participated, shows that trained customers say the following, after attending training: